54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 >
 > Offers: **7**

 Was it really that time of the year again?
 Thankfully, I heard back from a lot more companies this cycle with Microsoft and ETH Zurich on my resume.
 Being a junior also *formally* qualified me for a lot more summer internship positions.
-This year, I wanted to gain experience working for smaller and more fast-paced companies, so naturally I would interview with several unicorns and trading firms.
+This year, I wanted to gain experience at smaller and more fast-paced companies, so naturally I would interview with several unicorns and trading firms.

-These smaller yet desirable set of companies could afford to be picky with their candidates.
+These companies could afford to be picky with their candidates.
 There was a noticeable increase in difficulty, variety, length, and thoroughness in the questions I was asked compared to normal FAANG-type LeetCode interviews.
 Now that I had experience, I was also expected to articulate on my past internships.
 At the same time, I thought these interviews were more enjoyable as they were more interactive.

 For example, Stripe asked me to add a new codebase feature involving HTTP REST calls and JSON parsing as a part of their onsite.
 Citadel asked me some gnarly probability and object-oriented design brainteasers.
 Duolingo asked a data structures + algorithms design question with a relentless barrage of followups.